OUR MISSION:

-We are a group of undergraduates who support the mission of AGS by helping to advise the leadership about programming, assist in event execution, and coordinate mentoring opportunities, activities, and other series to support students in the larger Duke community.
-We provide a student perspective to help AGS create a space for all students to learn, engage, and collaborate.
+AGS Council is a group of undergraduate students who support the program and its mission by helping to advise the leadership about programming, assist in event execution, and coordinate mentoring opportunities, activities, and other series to support students in the larger Duke community.
+AGS Council provides a student perspective to ensure the program is a space for all students to learn, engage, and collaborate.

 VALUES: